The West's first modern-era foothold in Japan is now a dedicated sun, surf and sand getaway

 A result of this subculture is an explosion of restaurants, bars, boutiques, and cafes lining Perry Road and the area around the pier.
 The road leads to Ryosenji , the temple where Perry and Tokugawa shogunate officials signed the treaty.

 Ryosenji Temple is a small Buddhist temple, fairly nondescript in comparison with so many magnificent temples in Japan.
-But it is here that the Harris Treaty was signed, which is why the temple grounds and main hall have been designated as a National Historic Site by the Japanese government.
+But it is here that the Shimoda Treaty was signed, which is why the temple grounds and main hall have been designated as a National Historic Site by the Japanese government.
 The small museum inside the temple displays a number of artifacts related to Commodore Perry, the Black Ships, and contact between Japan and the West.

 Onsen wonderland with atmospheric indoor and outdoor bathing options

-Minami-Izu's Shimokamo Onsen is a hot spring village that offers invigorating soaks at various inns, including one called Hana no Omotenashi Nanraku with 25 different pools.
+Minami-Izu's Shimogamo Onsen is a hot spring village that offers invigorating soaks at various inns, including one called Hana no Omotenashi Nanraku with 25 different pools.
 The waters here are briny and good for treating skin and intestinal problems.

 There are indoor and open-air baths, and you can walk along the Aono River in late winter and early spring to view flowers.
 Another plus is a lush tropical garden.
 Buses run here from Shimoda Station and take about 15 minutes.